-There are many examples of change in nature that we now understand to depend on feedbacks between biodiversity, ecosystem processes and human activities.
+There are many examples of change that we now understand to depend on feedbacks between biodiversity, ecosystem processes and human activities.
 These include feedbacks that lead to the conversion of grassland to desert following disturbances or biodiversity loss (32), and the conversion of kelp forests to barrens in coastal oceans (43).
-One reasonably well understood example is that of pollinator diversity and plant diversity (44,45)(Figure 1).
-The abundance of pollinators is known to increase the abundance of plant(46,47)s by facilitating plant reproduction.
-Higher pollinator diversity can enhance plant diversity when there are positive interactions between different plant and pollinator speciesblutg(48,49).
-Through this positive feedback, humans benefit when the plants are of cultural or agricultural value.
-Human activities such as some agricultural practices and land use change have dramatically reduced pollinator abundance and diversity (50,51), causing humans to lose value in crop yields, and in turn motivating conservation and management actions(52).
+Another example is that of pollinator diversity and plant diversity (44,45)(Figure 1E).
+Pollinator functional diversity can increase pollination and plant seed production (46,47).
+Higher pollinator diversity may enhance plant diversity when there are positive interactions between different specialized plant and pollinator species, through niche complementarity (different pollinators pollinate different plants) as well as changes in pollinator behavior when more pollinators are present (48,49).
+This creates a positive feedback: pollinator diversity affects plant diversity which can in turn feedback to enhance and sustain pollinator diversity (Figure 1E).
+Further, humans benefit when the plants are of cultural or agricultural value.
+Some agricultural practices, land use change and pollution have dramatically reduced pollinator abundance and diversity (50,51), potentially contributing to loss of value in crop yields.
+Negative effects of human activities on pollinator diversity and the recognition of the feedback of human activities to human benefits through crop pollination have motivated conservation and management actions that focus not only on reducing pollution but also on restoring diversity in plant-pollinator-human systems (52).
+The inclusion of conservation activities focused on pollinator diversity creates a feedback involving humans, pollinators and plant diversity (Figure 1E).

 III.
 Feedbacks have been under-emphasized in major science-based policy platforms

 Major science-based policy platforms guide decisions about a broad range of actions that impact biodiversity change, including setting targets for sustainability (UN Sustainable Development Goals, SDGs) and biodiversity trends and investing in monitoring programs as guided by The Group on Earth Observations Biodiversity Observation Network (GEO BON).
 The IPBES framework (2,10) provides the broader community a system for understanding how biodiversity, inclusive of humanity and human diversity (Box 1), are related to a sustainable biosphere (53).
-This framework is offered with the purpose of aligning assessments of change and knowledge development in biological and social sciences with policy needs (53,54).
-(55,56)(57–59)(60)It also channels and motivates scholarship and scientific research to fill gaps and improve methods for modeling scenarios.
+This framework is offered with the purpose of aligning assessments of change and knowledge development in biological and social sciences with the policy challenges of the coming decades (53,54).
+These challenges include state-level investments in biodiversity observation and conservation (55,56), as well as integration of policies to jointly mitigate climate change and biodiversity change (57–59), and to manage food systems for nature positive outcomes and sustainable food provision (60).